alekszreyes/104/README.md

 2. Destructor
 3. Operator

-Here is a simple example
+Here is a simple example.
+A word of warning: the operator has not been implemented.

 ```c++
 #include <iostream>